FactoFormer: Factorized Hyperspectral Transformers with Self-Supervised Pretraining: Experiments

 \subsection{Datasets}

-Three popular hyperspectral remote sensing datasets are used to evaluate the performance of the proposed model and to compare it with other state-of-the-art methods.
+We use six popular hyperspectral datasets to evaluate the performance of the proposed model and to compare it with other state-of-the-art methods.
+These datasets include Indian Pines \cite{IP}, University of Pavia \cite{UP}, and Houston 2013 \cite{Houston2013}, as well as the Wuhan UAV-borne hyperspectral image (WHU-Hi) dataset \cite{wuhan_dataset}, which consists of three individual datasets: WHU-Hi-LongKou, WHU-Hi-HanChuan, and WHU-Hi-HongHu.
+The details on number of samples used for pretraining, fine-tuning and testing are shown in Table \ref{tab:dataset_details}.

 \textbf{Indian Pines}\cite{IP} dataset was acquired using an Airborne Visible Infrared Imaging Spectrometer (AVIRIS) in Indiana, USA, in 1992.
 There are 220 bands in the HSI that cover a wavelength range of 400nm to 2500nm.
 Upon processing and removing 20 noisy and water absorption bands, the final image consists of 200 spectral bands.
 The spatial resolution of the image is $145 \times 145$.
 A total of 16 distinct classes of agriculture and perennial vegetation scenes are captured in this dataset.
-An outline of the dataset is provided in Table \ref{tab:ip_train_test}, and a visualization of the distribution of the train and test sets are shown in Figure \ref{fig:cls_map_up}.

 \textbf{Pavia University}\cite{UP} dataset was collected in 2001 using the Reflective Optics System Imaging Spectrometer (ROSIS) at Pavia University in Northern Italy.
 There are 115 spectral bands in the original image ranging from 430 nm to 860 nm with a spatial resolution of $610 \times 340$.
 The data were prepossessed to remove 12 noisy bands, resulting in 103 bands with nine land-cover classes.
-Table \ref{tab:up_train_test} shows the train-test split, while Figure \ref{fig:cls_map_up} illustrates the visualization of the data.

 \textbf{Houston 2013}\cite{Houston2013} dataset was captured using an ITRES CASI-1500 sensor over the University of Houston in Texas, USA.
 The image contains 144 bands ranging from 364 nm to 1046 nm with a spatial resolution of $349 \times 1905$.
 The dataset contains fifteen different land cover classes.
 The dataset was released as a part of the 2013 IEEE Geoscience and Remote Sensing Society (GRSS) Data Fusion contest.
-Table \ref{tab:houston_train_test} and Figure \ref{fig:cls_map_houston} provide information on the train-test sets and the visualization of the dataset.

-We have used the same train-test split as in SpectralFormer\cite{hong2021spectralformer} and MAEST\cite{MAEST} for training and evaluating our models.
-The details on number of samples used for pre-training, fine-tuning and testing are shown in Table \ref{tab:dataset_details}.
+We have used the same train-test split as in SpectralFormer\cite{hong2021spectralformer} and MAEST\cite{MAEST} for training and evaluating our models on Indian Pines, University of Pavia and Houston 2013 datasets.